My publications

 Ter Meulen is a social entrepreneur and does much of her work unpaid.
 She maintains a database of scientific articles and a website on residential care, foster care and adoption, as well as writing knowledge flashes, blogs, scientific articles and policy responses.

 Partly because of her connection between science and practice, Ter Meulen's contributions are taken seriously.
 For instance, she informed MPs and ministers about gaps in the Joustra Committee report on inter-country adoption.
 Ter Meulen provided insight into what science knows about inter-country adoption.
-She argued in favour of a scientific section within the Expertise Centre for Adoption and the establishment of a chair on adoption at a University.
+She advocated for a scientific section within the Expertise Centre for Adoption and the establishment of a chair on adoption at a University.

 De la Court Award ceremony